nat-rix/rsnes/README.md

 In the default configuration, controller port 1 is connected to a standard controller and port 2 is left unconnected.
-This keyboard keys will drive controller 1
+These keyboard keys will drive controller 1:

 | Keyboard key on QWERTY | Controller key       |
 |------------------------|----------------------|